FearlessDeveloper83/BTC_Private_Key_Cracker/README.md

 BTC Private Key Cracker

-This python tool is used to get private key of a BTC address from within a list of such addresses.
+This Python tool is used to get the private key of a BTC address from a list of such addresses.

 REQUIREMENTS: